 To become a candidate for ordination, a national conference minister must accomplish the following:

-1. Complete the course of study for ordination in the Church of the United Brethren Brethren in Christ, USA, outlined in chapter 13.
+1. Complete the course of study for ordination in the Church of the United Brethren Brethren in Christ, USA, outlined in the chapter “Educational Requirements.”

 2. Hold a national conference license for at least two years.

 3. Serve for two years in a recognized ministry appointment approved by the Pastoral Ministry Leadership Team.

 4. Demonstrate a level of faithfulness and competency which warrants consideration for the status of ordained elder.